ALavault/alavault.github.io/_posts/2020-06-13-music_tuto_5_harmony_ii.md

 This set of intervals *defines* the major scale.

 *Exercice :* Write the G major scale.
-Check that the relationship between intervals is still here.
+Check that the relationship between the intervals is still here.

 *But if I start on a different note, like F for instance, while keeping the notes from the C major scale, I will not get the same intervals*